acc-trainings/SpringBoot-OpenShift-Training/README.md

-# Verification of deployment
+# C. Verification of deployment

-## Image Creation in Quay
+## 1. Image Creation in Quay

 * Go to https://quay.io/repository/acctrainings/customer-api?tab=tags
 * Verify that the image is created successfully.
 Image name should be suffixed with the your name